Inclusions of $C^*$-algebras arising from fixed-point algebras

 \section{Outer actions on fixed-point algebras}

-In this section we derive some preliminary results on outer actions of a group $G$ a \Cs{} $A$.
-We shall in particular consider the case when two groups $G$ and $H$ act on the same \Cs{} $A$, mostly under the assumption that the two actions commute.
+In this section we derive some preliminary results on outer actions of a discrete group $G$ on a \Cs{} $A$.
 The \Cs{} $A$ may or may not be unital, and if it is not unital we shall consider its multiplier algebra $M(A)$.
-The groups $G$ and $H$ under consideration are typically (but not necessarily) discrete.
-For a unital \Cs{} $A$ we let $U(A)$ denote the group of unitary elements in $A$.
+For a unital \Cs{} $A$ we let $U(A)$ denote its group of unitary elements.